mbrt/keygen-post/post.md

 }
 ```

-We can now use `clang` to compile the program to LLVM intermediate representation and run the test generation with the `klee` command:
+We can now use `clang` to compile the program to the LLVM byte code and run the test generation with the `klee` command:

 ```
 clang -emit-llvm -g -o test.ll -c test.c